Skip to Content

 If you are new to Age of Sigmar you might be wondering: what the heck is this “matched play” people are talking about?

-Before Age of Sigmar 2.0, the matched play system was somewhat hidden away in the latest Generals Handbook.
-Now the rules for matched play are described in the new Big Core Rulebook, but the points for each unit are still listed in the newest Generals Handbook or the newest battletome for your army.
+Before Age of Sigmar 2.0, the matched play system was somewhat hidden away in the latest General’s Handbook.
+Now the rules for matched play are also described in the new Core Rulebook, while the points for each unit are now available for free in the download section of Warhammer Community.

 To understand what matched play is, it is important to understand how it differs from other ways of playing.
-By GW’s interpretation, there are roughly 3 different ways of playing Age of Sigmar:
+By GW’s interpretation, there are few different ways of playing Age of Sigmar, although the Open play format has been discarded in this edition.

 Open play

-Open play is a ‘play how you like’ style, and was the way AoS was originally written.
+Open play is a “play how you like” style, and was the way Age of Sigmar was originally written.
 You and your opponent’s fun are the key and balance is something that is mostly left up to the players.
-This style of play resonates very badly with wargamers who want a very ‘competitive’ game, however recently it has been introduced the point system even here.
+This style of play resonates very badly with wargamers who want a very “competitive” game.

 Matched play